agentrickard/domain/domain_nav/README.txt

 If set to 'Link to active url,' all links will go to the equivalent url on the selected domain.
-That is, if the user is at http://example.com/?q=node, then lnks will be written to http://one.example.com/?q=node.
+That is, if the user is at http://example.com/?q=node, then links will be written to http://one.example.com/?q=node.

 NOTE: Linking to the active url may cause Access Denied messages if users link from a node page, since Domain Access restricts node views to specific domains.